romaintrovallet/tutorials/NCS_UART_DFU.md

 ***Close any Serial COM port Reader***

-Open a new Terminal in the build folder folder
+Open a new Terminal in the build folder
 In the following, it will be called the **COMM_TERMINAL**

 Adapt and copy this command: